timuruktus/Global-AI/README.md

 # Global-AI
 Opensource AI-based project.
-We use module system to create and upgrade our project
+We use module system to create and upgrade our system